How Do South Carolina Workers’ Compensation Settlements Work?

 Types of Compensation Available in a Workers’ Compensation Settlement

-The first thing you should familiarize yourself with if you are pursuing workers’ compensation benefits are the types of benefits that are available.
+The first thing you should familiarize yourself with if you are pursuing workers’ compensation benefits is the types of benefits that are available.
 Under South Carolina’s workers’ compensation law, benefits include the following: